Start9Labs/documentation/site/source/developer-docs/index.rst

 Developer Docs
 ==============

-  Welcome to the Service Packaging documentation for embassyOS.
+  Welcome to the Service Packaging documentation for StartOS.
 If you are here, you have heard the call to help empower users with sovereign computing!

 .. raw:: html